Take a Scenic Drive to Old Caves, Dry Falls, Hiking Trails and More

 Just past the northern edge of Park Lake sits Park Lake Road NE — where a sign directs visitors to Sun Lakes-Dry Falls State Park (Discover Pass required).
 Turn right to follow the sign and head toward the park, which sits on the site of Dry Falls, a former waterfall that was once four times the size of Niagara Falls.
 Today basalt outcrops, deep gorges and the expansive Deep Lake all attract road-trippers and overnight campers alike.
 On-site attractions include a playground, docks, boat launches, mountain biking trails, a nine-hole golf course and miniature golf.

 Roughly 18 miles beyond Coulee City sits Steamboat Rock — a massive stone monolith towering 800 feet above its surroundings.
 Steamboat Rock State Park (Discover Pass required) is a desert oasis and a favorite for boaters, rock climbers, horse enthusiasts, campers, hikers and day-trippers.
-A hiking trail ascends 650 feet to the summit of the park’s eponymous rock, while other attractions include more than 150 campsites, fishing piers and boat launches in Banks Lake, rock climbing, and (in winter) cross-country skiing and snowshoeing trails.
-Access the park from S.R.
-155 by turning left at a signed intersection onto the entrance road; the park follows in about two miles.
+A hiking trail ascends 650 feet to the summit of the park’s eponymous rock, while other attractions include more than 150 campsites, fishing piers and boat launches in Banks Lake, rock climbing, and in winter cross-country skiing and snowshoeing trails.
+Access the park from state Route 155 by turning left at a signed intersection onto the entrance road; the park follows in about two miles.

-Return to the highway, and turn left to continue heading northeast on S.R.
-155 as the highway climbs back toward civilization; after nearly nine miles, the tour passes through Electric City), named for its close proximity to the Grand Coulee Dam.
+Return to the highway, and turn left to continue heading northeast on state Route 155 as the highway climbs back toward civilization; after nearly 9 miles, the tour passes through Electric City, named for its close proximity to the Grand Coulee Dam.

-Heading east from the Gehrke Windmill Garden on S.R.
-155, visitors arrive almost immediately in the town of Grand Coulee.
-Follow S.R.
-155 through town, teeming with grocery stores, restaurants and lodgings, and begin descending toward a view of the Grand Coulee Dam.
+Heading east from the Gehrke Windmill Garden on state Route 155, visitors arrive almost immediately in the town of Grand Coulee.
+Follow state Route 155 through town, teeming with grocery stores, restaurants and lodgings, and begin descending toward a view of the Grand Coulee Dam.

 The 550-foot-tall Grand Coulee Dam is one of the largest concrete structures ever made; in all, the dam is just less than a mile long and contains enough concrete to build a highway between Seattle and Miami.
 Its reservoir, Franklin D. Roosevelt Lake, stretches north for a whopping 150 miles.

-Visitors wanting a closer look and better understanding of the sweeping dam need only continue two miles north of Grand Coulee (the city) along S.R.
-155 — where they arrive at the Grand Coulee Dam Visitor Center.
+Visitors wanting a closer look and better understanding of the sweeping dam need only continue 2 miles north of Grand Coulee (the city) along state Route 155 — where they arrive at the Grand Coulee Dam Visitor Center.
 The center hosts exhibits on the dam’s role in irrigation and flood control, as well as hydroelectric dams on the Columbia River.
 In summer, a laser-light show details the history of the dam via images and animations on the dam’s spillway.

 – Top image of Grand Coulee Dam by J. Back32661/Getty Images.